-One of my favorite things about giving gifts is wrapping them.
+One of our favorite things about giving gifts is wrapping them.
 I normally find a color scheme to work with and add lots of simple details.
 Here are three favorite wrapping tips to take ordinary wrapped presents and make them truly special.

 Wrapping tip #1: Making the perfect present bow

 A bow is most obvious way to turn a ho-hum box into a gorgeous gift.
 Making a great looking bow can be tricky though.

 I learned this simple trick a few years ago to make all our present bows perfect.
 Instead of tying a knot at the top of the present, use a small bread clip.
 I save mine from packages throughout the year, or if you don’t have one on hand – a small paper with a hole punched in the middle will work as well.
 When wrapping the ribbons onto the top of the box, instead of tying the ribbons into a starting knot, thread them through the bread clip hole instead and then create your bow.
 Remove the bread clip after the bow is created.
 This gives the ribbon a gorgeously straight look and will allow each bow to lay perfectly flat against the box.

 Adding details like sticker stars and colorful paper dots is a simple way to make plain wrapping paper even more wonderful.
 Create a stack of gifts that are all special in their own way, but coordinate well for a holiday look that is spectacular.

 This can be as easy as a trip to the local dollar store to find stickers, cut outs (used for craft projects), and simple looking gift tags.
 Combine them all for a present pile that is as pretty as it is generous.

 Wrapping tip #3: Get creative with trim

 Using border paper – like the kind teachers use to line their bulletin boards, is the easiest way imaginable to add a pop of color + texture to the presents.
 Taping the trim along the sides of a present creates a fabulous looking scallop that anyone can pull off.